didijazz/didijazz.github.io/resume/index.md

 *Business Owner and Operator* (Partnership)

 **MARKETING**
-* Performed for private and corporate clients including AMP, Westpac, Australian Graduate School of Management (University of NSW), Mercer and Bain & Company.
+* Secured event performances for private and corporate clients including AMP, Westpac, Australian Graduate School of Management (University of NSW), Mercer and Bain & Company.
 * Achieved No 1 jazz vocals chart ranking on mp3.com.au.
 * Promoted music events to an EDM list of 300+ people in Sydney.
 * Planned, designed and coordinated print and online advertising campaigns.
-* Communicated event logistics with clients via phone or personal home visits when required.
+* Communicated event logistics with clients via phone, email or personal home visits when required.

 **IT**
 * Developed a custom mini-ERP system built on FileMaker that tracked client communications, event booking details, invoicing and contractor assignment.